 A BASIC GUIDE

-TO
+TO NANOSATELLITES

-The team at Alén Space has been developing nanosatellites since 2008 under CubeSat standards, the result of a joint development project between California State Polytechnic University (Cal Poly) and Stanford University that got underway in 1999.
+Since 2008, the team at Alén Space has been developing nanosatellites under CubeSat standard, the result of a joint development project between California State Polytechnic University (Cal Poly) and Stanford University that got underway in 1999.
+The original aim of the CubeSat project was to ensure affordable access to space for university researchers.

 Over time, the programme was extended to include scientific and educational institutions around the world, as well as public initiatives in a number of countries and eventually also to private enterprise.